Bricktech2000/Atto-8/spec/microprocessor.md

 ## Initial State

-The Atto-8 is initialized with the following state:
+The Atto-8 microprocessor is initialized with the following state:

 | Item | Value  |
 | ---- | ------ |